udexon/GOEHDOM/Homoiconicity.md

-#### To Do: Relationship from fundamental graph operations in PMSM to GS3
+#### To Do: Relationship from fundamental graph operations in Phos Smashlet to GS3

-The portability of PMSM is crucial to the viability of bootstrapping machine intelligence, as it enables us to access code written in practically any known programming language, including assembly language of most microprocessors, using one universal script, ie. Reverse Polish Notation, and examine their relationships.
+The portability of homoiconic transformation is crucial to the viability of bootstrapping machine intelligence, as it enables us to access code written in practically any known programming language, including assembly language of most microprocessors, using one universal script, ie. Reverse Polish Notation, and examine their relationships.

 As we are able to represent all known code in RPN, we may attempt to build a hierarchy of code, starting from the most primitive assignment operation to the most complex numerical functions.